 The best wood for an epoxy table should be stable and strong to create a durable table you can pass down to the next generation.

 Different types of wood exist.
-You get the best results when using slabs from hardwoods such as Yew, Mulberry, Oak, Olive, Sycamore, etc.
+You get the best results using slabs from hardwoods such as Yew, Mulberry, Oak, Olive, Sycamore, etc.

 Leave a Comment